UNESCO adds traditions to its Intangible Cultural Heritage list | DW | 16.12.2021

 Here's are just a few of them.

-Panama's religious festival Corpus Christi, which celebrates the body and blood of Christ, combines elements of Catholic tradition with music, theater and burlesque performances involving colorful costumes and masks.
+Panama's Corpus Christi religious festival, which celebrates the body and blood of Christ, combines elements of Catholic tradition with music, theater and burlesque performances involving colorful costumes and masks.

 One of the main performances is held a day before the festival, and depicts a battle between good and evil, with an archangel taking on the devil and his legion.
-Participants then dance in a procession led by a priest carrying the Host, or consecrated bread, which in Catholic tradition represents the sacrifice of the Body of Christ.
+Participants then dance in a procession led by a priest carrying the Eucharistic bread, or host, which in Catholic tradition represents the body of Christ.

 San Juaneros, who celebrate Saint John the Baptist in Venezuela, held a procession following the UNESCO announcement

-In Venezuela, the Saint John the Baptist feast is accompanied by drumming, dancing, storytelling, singing and processions dedicated to the saint.
+In Venezuela, the feast of Saint John the Baptist is accompanied by drumming, dancing, storytelling, singing and processions dedicated to the saint.

 The exact dates of the cycle of festivities vary according to regions; in many communities they start in early May and end mid-July, climaxing on June 23 and 24, the latter marking the day the saint was born.

-Giving them a bird-like appearance, nora performers wear long, metallic fingernails curling out from their fingertips and colorful costumes, headdress and wings.
+Nora performers wear long, metallic fingernails curling out from their fingertips and colorful costumes, headdress and wings that give them a bird-like appearance.

 Through acrobatic dance theater and improvisational singing, accompanied by ensemble music, nora performances depict stories about the former lives of Buddha or other legendary heroes.

-The over 500-year-old tradition from southern Thailand has a strong cultural importance for local communities, as the art form allows them to strengthen social bonds and develop regional music and literature.
+The more than 500-year-old tradition from southern Thailand has a strong cultural importance for local communities, as the art form allows them to strengthen social bonds and develop regional music and literature.

 A genre popular beyond Congo: Here people in Côte d'Ivoire pay tribute to the late Congolese rumba star Papa Wemba

-Practiced at home, in public and in religious spaces, it's a dance and a musical genre that is part of all types of celebrations, but also of mourning rituals.
+Practiced at home, in public and in religious spaces, rumba is a dance and a musical genre that is part of all types of celebrations, including mourning rituals.

 Women have played an important role in developing the religious and romantic styles of the rumba.

-The smooth, groovy musical genre also significantly contributes to the economy of the Democratic Republic of the Congo and the Republic of the Congo, with musicians making a living not only from performance work but also by manufacturing instruments.
+The smooth, groovy musical genre also significantly contributes to the economy of the Democratic Republic of the Congo and the Republic of the Congo, with musicians making a living not only from performances but also by manufacturing instruments.

 Beyond books: Arabic calligraphy is an art with endless potential for diversity, from embroidery to calligraffiti

-Arabic script is characterized by a fluid cursive style, offering countless possibilities for calligraphic art.
+Arabic script is characterized by a fluid cursive style, offering countless possibilities for calligraphic expression.

-The 28 letters of the Arabic alphabet, written from left to right, take on four different forms depending on their location in a sentence.
+The 28 letters of the Arabic alphabet, written from left to right, take on four different forms depending on their position words and sentences.

-Traditionally, ink is made from a mixture of honey, black soot and saffron; natural materials are also used to serve as the qalam, the name of the writing instrument.
+Traditionally, calligraphic ink is made from a mixture of honey, black soot and saffron; natural materials are also used to make qalam, or reed pen.

 Training falcons — as well as various other birds of prey — is a more than 4,000-year-old tradition, with documents detailing how it was practiced in different parts of the world in early and medieval periods.

-Falcons were initially flown to obtain food, but the art of falconry has since developed into a social and recreational practice allowing people to connect with nature.
+Falcons were initially flown to obtain food, but the art of falconry has since developed into a social and recreational activity allowing people to connect with nature.

-Practiced in various parts of the world, including Germany and many European countries, but also Asian ones such as Kyrgyzstan, Mongolia or Korea, as well as different Gulf countries, the practice universally involves creating a bond between the falconer and the bird through breeding, training and caring for them.
+Practiced in various parts of the world, including Germany and many European countries, but also Asian ones such as Kyrgyzstan, Mongolia or Korea, as well as different Gulf countries, falconry involves creating a bond between the falconer and the bird through breeding, training and rearing.

-Dressed in period costumes representing their tribe or region, the riders often give a spiritual significance to the event.
-The customs are learned through oral traditions and observation.
+Dressed in period costumes representing their tribe or region, riders often give spiritual significance to the event, in which customs are learned through oral tradition and observation.

-These elongated boats made of wood have been built by Indigenous peoples in Nordic regions for almost 2,000 years and became a trademark of Viking navigation.
+These elongated wooden boats have been built by Indigenous peoples in Nordic regions for almost 2,000 years and are a trademark of Viking navigation.

-Traditional techniques are still used today, and involve fastening thin planks to a backbone and strengthening the shell of the boat with frames.
+Boat makers still use traditional techniques today, fastening thin planks to a keel and strengthening the shell of the boat with frames.

-Social practices linked to the clinker boat include a ceremony before its maiden voyage, and traditional songs are also associated with its sailing and rowing.
+Social practices linked to the clinker boat include ceremonies held before a maiden voyage.
+Traditional songs are also associated with its sailing and rowing.

 The complete list of UNESCO's List of Intangible Cultural Heritage can be found here.